Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of four convolution layers, the filter kernal size are all 5x5 (model.py line 274, 278, 281, and 284).
+Each convolution layers are activated by Leaky-ReLU (model.py line 275, 279, 282, and 285).
+The input data are normalized by the second layer, which is Keras lambda layer performin the following function `lambda x: x / 255.0 - 0.5` (model.py line 272).

 #### 2. Attempts to reduce overfitting in the model